 Article 2 Field Services Charge and Payment

 Section 4.1 Field Services Fee.
 The initial field service fee ("Field Services Fee") for Field Services shall be $0.50 per Mcf, plus actual fuel and shrinkage, for Owner's quantity of gas as measured at the Measurement Points(s).
-The parties acknowledge that the $0.50 plus actual fuel and shrinkage component of the Field Services Fee is comprised of the following: (1) $0.20/Mcf for field services upstream of compression, (2) $0.15/Mcf for compression plus actual fuel and shrinkage, and (3) $0.15/Mcf for field services downstream of compression.
+The parties acknowledge that the $0.50 plus actual fuel and shrinkage component of the Field Services Fee is comprised of the following: (1) $0.20/Mcf for field services from the receipt point to the Fort Union Header , (2) $0.15/Mcf for compression plus actual fuel and shrinkage, and (3) $0.15/Mcf for field services on the Fort Union Header to the delivery point.

 Section 4.2 Default on Payment.
 In the event that Owner is in default on payment of any amount due for Field Services rendered hereunder for a period of forty-five (45) Days, then upon fifteen (15) Days written notice, Provider may at its election suspend Field Services and/or terminate this Agreement, unless Owner pays the amount in default within the aforesaid fifteen-Day notice period.
 Any termination of this Agreement pursuant to the provisions of this Section 4.2 shall be without waiver of or prejudice to any remedy to which Provider may be entitled pursuant to this Agreement.